 Tidal pools are filled with a brightly-coloured world of crab, mussel, limpet, oyster, sculpin, starfish and more.

 On shore, birdwatchers can often catch sight of cormorants, grebes, guillemots, eagles, grouse or quail.

 Pitch your tent at a numbered picnic table in the grassy meadows and enjoy the scenic view of Swanson Channel.
 Watch for sea lions and killer whales out in the sea, and mink and river otter cavorting along the shoreline.

 Ruckle Park borders private farming property.
 Visitors are asked to respect this property and to not interfere with the farming operation.

 Open year round with full service/full fee from March 15 to Oct.
-31. There are 75 walk-in campsites and 8 RV sites (no hook-ups) which are non-reservable.
-There are 3 Group Sites which can be reserved year round within the Operating Season.
-Firewood is available for $6.00 a bundle or you may bring your own.
+31. There are 65 walk-in campsites and 4 RV sites (no hook-ups) which are non-reservable & an additional 10 walk-in sites and 4 RV sites are reservable from May 12 to Sept.
+3rd.
+There are 3 Group Sites which can be reserved 12 months in advance within the Operating Season.
+Firewood is available for $7.00 a bundle or you may bring your own.
 There is a day use area, extensive hiking trails, beachcombing and heritage farm buildings to explore.

 Interpretive Programs run throughout the summer months.